rshashank13/starter-academic/content/authors/admin/_index.md

 ---
 # Display name
-title: Sai Anuroop Kesanapalli
+title: Shashank Rangarajan

 # Full name (for SEO)
-first_name: Sai Anuroop
+first_name: Shashank
-last_name: Kesanapalli
+last_name: Rangarajan

 # Is this the primary user of the site?
 superuser: true